 5150 – 5250 MHz & 5250 – 5350 MHz

-The agenda item is to look at possible outdoor RLAN use under the existing primary mobile allocation in these bands, currently in Europe and elsewhere in the world there are indoor only restrictions.
+The agenda item is to look at possible outdoor WAS/RLAN use under the existing primary mobile allocation in these bands in which currently in Europe and elsewhere in the world there are indoor only restrictions.
 However, in US, Canada and in some other countries there is outdoor usage allowed in some or all of these bands.
-Incumbent primary services in the band s are FSS (Earth-Space), EESS and Radiolocation.5350 – 5470 MHz
+Incumbent primary services in the band 5150-5250 MHz are FSS (Earth-Space) and Aeronautical Radionavigation; and in the band 5250-5350 MHz are EESS (active) and Radiolocation.

+EESS (active) is allocated in the 5250-5350 MHz band in which number of Altimeters and Scatterometers sensors are currently operated and planned to operate in the future.
+This band represents a key spectrum source for Europe’s policy Earth exploration through the GMES/Copernicus Programme with Sentinel and EUMETSAT satellites.
+Recent compatibility studies between EESS (active) and RLAN systems in the 5 250-5 350 MHz frequency range using similar RLAN parameters agreed within JTG 4-5-6-7 (see Annex 27 to Document 5A/298-E, Nov 2016) give already negative results with the current indoor-only RLAN regulations, once full RLAN deployment levels will be reached.

+Results of one compatibility study show that providing usage of outdoor WAS/RLAN systems in the frequency band 5250-5350 MHz would require development of effective measures for reducing interference to operation of air-borne and ground-based radars.
+The effect of DFS as a mitigation technique has not been taken into account in this study.

+5350 – 5470 MHz

-The agenda item is to look at possible new mobile allocation to accommodate WAS/RLAN in the band.
+The agenda item is to look at a possible new mobile allocation to accommodate WAS/RLAN in the band.
 Studies carried out previously under WRC-15 Agenda item 1.1 indicated that sharing would only be feasible if further additional mitigation techniques could be applied.
-The incumbent primary services in the bands are EESS (active, all types of sensors) and Radiolocation (including Aeronautical).
+The incumbent primary services in the bands are EESS (active, all types of sensors) and Radiodetermination (including Aeronautical).